brunopenso/omnistack/mobile/readme.md

 docs.rocketseat.dev > documentation of how to run without expo

-All styles components by default are flex oriented
+All styles components by default are "display: flex"